lucasolmeta/football-stats/README.md

 Purpose:

 This is a full-stack personal project being made by Lucas Olmeta.
-It's purpose is to search for, filter, and display both basic personal information and statistics for professional football / soccer players.
+It's purpose is to search for, filter, and display professional football / soccer players' basic information and statistics.
 Although it is still in development, this project is functional and can now be viewed live at footballthroughstats.netlify.app.

 Structure: